 So the day has come, the doors of the gallery exhibiting my work are open, and for the first time I got to stand beside my photos and hear what people actually got to say about it.
 I must say, it is a very different feeling than reading Instagram comments.

 I loved the fact that even though I did put the locations in the description of the photos, most people who spoke to me said they could not believe this was in the UAE.
-They could not believe how beautiful the colors were, and how interesting the landscape looked like.
-A few Emiratis asked me why do I go to drive around the country, and isn’t Dubai Mall enough entertainment for me?
-One guy even said that he is so proud to know I know Kalba, his native city, because even his friends don’t know it.
+They could not believe how beautiful the colours were, and how interesting the landscape looked.
+A few Emiratis asked me why I go to drive around the country and isn’t Dubai Mall enough entertainment for me?
+One guy even said that he is so proud to know I know Kalba, his native city because even his friends don’t know it.
 Score!

-The one of Shuweihat Island in Abu Dhabi was the total hit, as I heard people telling me they know a place like this in Egypt, in Australia, in Greece, but no, it is right here, in our beloved UAE.
-I am so happy I manage to show locals how beautiful their country is.
+The one of Shuweihat Island in Abu Dhabi was a total hit, as I heard people telling me they know a place like this in Egypt, in Australia, in Greece, but no, it is right here, in our beloved UAE.
+I am so happy I managed to show locals how beautiful their country is.

 I had poetry written with the images, but the gallery decided not to use it as a description, which is a bit of a downside, as Emiratis love poetry as well, but hey, maybe next time.

 Special thanks to Mr Yasir Ansari who was a driving force behind these images, big thank you goes to Mr Christopher Osborne who encouraged me to submit my work to this exhibition, and to all my friends who constantly tell me not to give up on my passion even though it is not very economically viable.

 2 thoughts on “Art Is Not What You See, But What You Make Others See.”

 The pictures above are so good that I am sure they were selectors’ immediate choice.

 You are very kind but these photos are all you.

 Thanks for treating my eyes with such beautifully composed and brilliantly captured images.